 In this step, the current catering situation - the actual situation - is examined.
-The catering, beginning with the presentation in the menu catalogue and menu, the transport and distribution of meals and ending with the dining atmosphere in the canteen, as well as individual steps from planning to disposal and cleaning, are examined thoroughly.
-This requires the cooperation and collaboration of all stakeholders.

-The checklist starting on page 82 helps to verify which criteria are already met by the school's catering service and which are not.
+The catering, beginning with the presentation in the menu and ending with the dining atmosphere at the daycare centre, as well as individual steps from planning to disposal and cleaning, are examined thoroughly.
+The checklist starting on page 78 helps to verify which criteria are already met by the daycare's catering offer and which are not.

 Based on the analysis and description of the current catering situation, all stakeholders have the opportunity to discover which points are already implemented and what should and might be changed in the future.
-It is important that all stakeholders (see chapter 5) assess the situation and reflect on the conditions and structures prevalent at the school.

-Checklist criteria on page 82 that have not been implemented in school catering so far may serve as targets for further quality development.
+It is important that all stakeholders (see chapter 5.1) assess the situation and reflect on the conditions and structures prevalent at the daycare centre.
+Checklist criteria starting on page <?> that have not been implemented in the daycare catering so far may serve as targets for further quality development.
 It is recommended to prioritise and select those that could be implemented first.
 This way, it is possible to implement targets and the DGE-Quality Standard gradually.
-The partial implementation of a criteria is also a first positive progress.
-For instance: if the objective is to offer a meat dish at lunch only once a week, while currently it is offered daily, resp.
+The partial implementation of a criteria is also an important positive progress.
+For instance: if the objective is to offer a meat dish at lunch at maximum only once a week, while currently it is offered daily, resp.
 5 times a week, initially reducing meat to 3 times a week counts as an important quality improvement.

-Figure 2: The 5 steps of collaborative, process-oriented quality development (PDCA-model, modified according to [12])
+Figure 2: The 5 steps of collaborative, process-oriented quality development (PDCA-model, modified according to (10))